Sameen-k/Deployment2/DocumentationSK.md

 ``sudo chmod u+rwx 1.0.0.1.zip``

-Then you can unzip the file into a directory you can use the following command:
+Then you can unzip the file into a folder using the following command:

 ``sudo unzip 1.0.0.1.zip -d jenkinsD2``